Broker Check

 After becoming a Certified Financial Planner Practitioner in 2002, I started looking at a fee-only compensation model more closely and began offering financial services as an advisory representative.
 I moved from a commissioned-based sales of securities to a fee-based compensation model offering financial planning and asset management services in 2008.

-This change in my compensation model is reflective of how I used to view the financial planning process and how I view it today.
+This change in my compensation model reflects how I used to view the financial planning process and how I view it today.
 Before this change, the industry viewed a financial plan as a sales tool to support a transaction-based business.
 Therefore, I was uncomfortable with the conflict of interest in using the “financial plan” as a marketing and sales tool.

-The training to become an IRS, Enrolled Agent and my experience in personal taxation bring a unique value to my fee-based financial services practice.
-An investor choosing to use the services I offer no longer must go to a second (tax) advisor to understand or plan for the tax effect of a financial transaction.
+The training to become an IRS, Enrolled Agent, and my experience in personal taxation bring a unique value to my fee-based financial services practice.
+An investor choosing to use my services no longer must go to a second (tax) advisor to understand or plan for the tax effect of a financial transaction.

 What are your qualifications?

-Ask about your planner’s credentials and learn how they stay up to date with current changes and developments in the financial planning field.
+Ask about your planner’s credentials and learn how they stay current with changes and developments in the financial planning field.
 In addition, CFP® professionals expand their knowledge and stay informed through mandatory continuing education courses.

 Answer: